Last Updated on June 20, 2022 by Olivia Wyles

-You’re gonna love this Keto Pumpkin Pie, ya’ll.
-If you’re hanging out with non-keto-ers this Holiday season, it’s time to break out the Keto Holiday recipes to fool their taste buds.
+You’re gonna love this keto pumpkin pie.
+If you’re hanging out with non-keto-ers this Holiday season, it’s time to break out the keto holiday recipes to fool their taste buds.
 Stressing about what to eat should never be a part of your Holiday experience so make sure you’re prepared with a keto-fied version of your favorite Holiday recipes.

 This post may contain affiliate links.
 Please read my disclosure for more info.

 When it comes to staying low carb during the Holidays, make sure you are prepared with a dish that is perfect for you and your guests.
 Bring an amazing keto side dish and dessert…and of course, load up on the meats (just avoid the sugary sauces), and you’ll be set!